aafulei/cppp5e/08-the-io-library/README.md

 ### Exercise 8.1

-> Write a function that takes and returns an istream&.
+> Write a function that takes and returns an `istream &`.
 The function should read the stream until it hits end-of-file.
 The function should print what it reads to the standard output.
 Reset the stream so that it is valid before returning the stream.

 **Answer:**